-Leases (Topic 842): Accounting for Leases
+Leases (ASC 842): Accounting for Leases

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) and subsequent amendments to the initial guidance: ASU No. 2017-13, ASU No. 2018-10, and ASU No. 2018-11 (collectively, "ASC 842"), which requires lessees to put most leases on their balance sheets but recognize the expenses on their income statements in a manner similar to current practice.
 ASC 842 states that a lessee would recognize a lease liability for the obligation to make lease payments and a right-to-use asset for the right to use the underlying asset for the lease term.
-The standard will be effective for the Company beginning August 1, 2019, and earlier adoption is permitted.
-The Company is evaluating the impact this guidance will have on its 2020 fiscal year and subsequent periods, and currently expects that most of its operating lease commitments will be subject to the new standard and recognized as operating lease liabilities and right-of-use assets upon our adoption of ASC 842, which will increase total assets and total liabilities that the Company reports relative to such amounts prior to adoption.
+The standard will be effective and the Company will adopt it beginning August 1, 2019.
+The Company will adopt the new standard on a modified retrospective basis and will not restate comparative periods.
+The Company will elect the package of practical expedients permitted under the transition guidance, which allows the Company to carryforward its historical lease classification, its assessment on whether a contract is or contains a lease, and its initial direct costs for any leases that exist prior to adoption of the new standard.
+The Company will also elect to combine lease and non-lease components and to keep leases with an initial term of twelve months or less off the balance sheet and recognize the associated lease payments in the consolidated statements of income on a straight-line basis over the lease term.
+The Company estimates approximately \$90 million and \$115 million will be recognized as total right-of-use assets and total lease liabilities, respectively, on the consolidated balance sheet as of August 1, 2019, and to write-off its deferred rent balance as of July 31, 2019 of approximately \$20 million.
+Other than as disclosed, the Company does not expect the new standard to have a material impact on its consolidated financial statements.